+Born and raised in Malaysia, a former colony of The British Empire, Grace thinks closely of migration, loss, sexuality, violence, and nation states.
 Her work has appeared in West Branch, Black Warrior Review, Kenyon Review, cream city review, PANK, The Wanderer, and elsewhere.
 She is a Watering Hole fellow.
-Her other honors include the Lucille Clifton Poetry Fellowship from Squaw Valley Community of Writers, Aspen Summer Words scholarship, resident writer at Can Serrat in Barcelona, resident at Agora Affect, Vancouver Poetry House’s “10 Best Poems of 2016,” Ahsahta Press Chapbook Prize 2016, and others.
+Her other honors include the Lucille Clifton Poetry Fellowship from Squaw Valley Community of Writers, Associate Artist at the Atlantic Center for the Arts with US Poet Laureate Joy Harjo, Aspen Summer Words scholarship, resident writer at Can Serrat in Barcelona, resident at Agora Affect in Berlin, Vancouver Poetry House’s “10 Best Poems of 2016,” Ahsahta Press Chapbook Prize 2016, and others.

 She holds a BA in Philosophy from Hamilton College, and MFA in Creative Writing from Northern Arizona University.
 She is a Contributing Editor for Waxwing.

-Currently, she lives in Brooklyn, New York, where she runs a burgeoning qpoc arts collective and shoots photography.
+Currently, she lives in Brooklyn, New York.
 Her second book of poetry, a book-length transnational epic poem, will be forthcoming from Ahsahta Press in 2020.
 She teaches for Brooklyn Poets and is working on a novel.